jeef3/teamcity/README.md

 ## Under Construction

-This library is still under heavy construction.
+The TeamCity API is pretty big, so this library is largly incomplete.

 ## Installation